Types of Fishing Accidents

 During the busy season, many boats are out almost constantly.
 As a result, the crew members often suffer from various occupational diseases.
 These conditions develop over the course of more than one work shift.

 Knee, joint, and other pain is a good example.
 The aforementioned equipment usually requires fishermen to do a lot of bending, stooping, and kneeling.
-These joints can only take so much ear and tear.
+These joints can only take so much wear and tear.
 After many months at sea, they start wearing out.
 These injuries often permanently restrict mobility.

 Hearing loss is another example.
 The Port of San Francisco is one of the busiest, and noisiest, ports in the United States.
 Most fishermen wear no ear protection when they come and go.
 So, they are completely exposed to this hazard.
 Exposure to sounds as quiet as 35 decibels, which is basically the noise level in an elementary school cafeteria, could cause permanent hearing loss.